AILab-CVC/SEED/README.md

 ## Acknowledgement
 We utilize Stable Diffusion to decode images from our visual codes, and use its implementation and pre-trained model in https://github.com/CompVis/stable-diffusion.git.

+Our code is based on the implementation of BLIP-2 in https://github.com/salesforce/LAVIS.git.

 ## Citation
 If you find the work helpful, please consider citing: